 Areas like closets, shelves, kitchen countertops, etc. are often not given importance.
 But if you find creative ways to properly lit it, the area becomes more functional and attractive.
-Small changes like adding a wall sconce in your dining room or a task light in the corner of your kitchen can make a huge difference and improvement in your overall lighting.
+Small changes like adding a wall sconce in your dining room or task light in the corner of your kitchen can make a huge difference and improvement in your overall lighting.

 7. Update Old Fixtures

-Updating your fixture all together can make a big difference in the overall look of a room.
+Updating your fixture altogether can make a big difference in the overall look of a room.
 You don’t have to upgrade everything.
 Simply replace the outdated and inefficient ones that provide the most effect on your lighting.
 Also, you can even plan a DIY project over the weekend if you’re on a tight budget.